Bath and shower products, as part of the $50-billion personal care products industry, have become big business in the United States.

 Avoid any product with indications of ethoxylation, which include: "myreth," "oleth," "laureth," "ceteareth," any other "eth," "PEG," "polyethylene," "polyethylene glycol," "polyoxyethylene," or "oxynol," in ingredient names.

-Widely used as preservatives in an estimated 13,200 cosmetic and skin care products, parabens have been connected with breast cancer in studies.
+Widely used as preservatives in an estimated 13,200 cosmetic and skin care products.

-The EPA has linked methyl parabens in particular to metabolic, developmental, hormonal, and neurological disorders, as well as various cancers.
+The EPA has linked methyl parabens in particular to metabolic, developmental, hormonal, and neurological disorders.